 “Everyone underscores the need for such a platform, but nobody initiates.
 In that case, let us!”
 The plan was in the making for a few years; the team eventually received support from the Sustainable Knowledge Transfer Project Fund (S-KPF) to set up social enterpriseOne Month One Art this March.

 “I was gonna call it ‘One Month One Drama’, but Ribble proposed to broaden ‘Drama’ into ‘Art’.
 We often hear an apple a day, eight glasses of water daily, a weekly Green Monday – why not an art each month then?”
 Finishing his sentence in one breath, the energetic Winton turns towards Ribble.

 A seasoned arts administrator, Ribble has experience as programme director and excels at actualising ideas.
 For 1M1A’s inaugural docent training programme, the duo turned to friendly names across the industry and designed 18 workshops on theatre development, operations, genres and stage aesthetics.
 They wish to train drama enthusiasts as docents who would drive the culture of art appreciation in the long run.

 “Theatre is not only a show – through the art, you ponder questions about the society and yourself.
 It is an enlightenment process.”
-Ribble has been enchanted by performing arts since small; she played drama in secondary school, studied stage design at university in the UK, and has worked in the field since returning to Hong Kong.
+Ribble has been enchanted by performing arts since she was little; she played drama in secondary school, studied stage design at university in the UK, and has worked in the field since returning to Hong Kong.
 She travels pretty much for the sole purpose of art appreciation, “there’s a fire in my heart,” she confirms her unwavering passion.